Animals We Accept

 * For multi-animal: small rodents, 1st rodent is $25, followed by $10 each for each additional pet.
 Litters of unweaned guinea pigs & rabbits, 1st animal is $25, followed by $10 for each additional pet

 **Pets of this type are not commonly accepted due to the complexities of their care and difficulty finding appropriate long-term placement in adoptive homes.

 3. Cruelty or Neglect Cases: The shelter works closely with state Animal Welfare Program officials and local animal control officers to provide housing and veterinary care for animals confiscated due to neglect or abuse.
 The staff actively assists these officers by providing care for the animals, and if necessary, sworn testimony on the animal’s condition to be used in court.

-4. Transfer Animals through our PAWS Across America Program: More than 4,000 animals have been adopted since 2002 through this innovative and lifesaving program.
+4. Transfer Animals through our PAWS Across America Program: Nearly 5,000 animals have been adopted since 2002 through this innovative and lifesaving program.